 Talent places a lead barrier shield in front of the pump.

-Talent connects tubing for the pump and enters the infusion rate.
+Talent connects tubing for the pump

+Talent enters the infusion rate.
 TEXT: Infusion Rate = 0.01 mL/s.
+36mL/hr

 Then, connect the 20 mL priming dose to the infusion pump [1].
 On the end of the tubing that will be connected to the participant, attach a three-way tap and an empty 20 mL syringe [2].
-Ensure that the tap is positioned to allow the F-FDG (f-f-d-g) solution to flow from the priming dose through the tubing and collect only into the empty syringe [3].
+Ensure that the tap is positioned to allow the FDG (f-d-g) solution to flow from the priming dose through the tubing and collect only into the empty syringe [3].

+Talent attaches a three-way tap and an empty 20 mL syringe.

 Talent connects the 20 mL priming dose to the infusion pump.

-Talent attaches a three-way tap and an empty 20 mL syringe.

 CU: Talent adjusts the tap position.
 Show solution flowing from dose and collecting into the syringe.